 - Note any businesses or homes that might have security cameras that recorded your accident.

 - Get examined by your own doctor in the days to come.
 See specialists and attend physical therapy if told to do so.

 - Keep damaged or bloody clothing and personal items.

 Contact a Kentucky Fractured Humerus Lawyer

-Kentucky car accident victims who have suffered humerus fractures are given up to two years to file an injury claim against a careless driver.
+Kentucky car accident victims who have suffered humerus fractures are given up to one year to file an injury claim against a careless driver.
 This may seem to be plenty of time, but you should bring your case to a skilled attorney as soon as possible.
 The longer you wait the harder it will be for your attorney to locate evidence and track down witnesses to get their testimony.